mistycheney/MouseBrainAtlas/README.md

 Below are the steps to process an image from DavidData.

-First log into Gordon
+First log into Gordon.
+Run the feature extraction pipeline.
 <pre>
 cd Brain/scripts
 python feature_extraction_pipeline.py ../../DavidData/x1.25/RS141_2_x1.25_z0.tif 10
 </pre>

-Then on local machine
+Then download results to local machine using [`download_all2.sh`](https://gist.github.com/mistycheney/d92009bbb14b2951977d).
 <pre>
 ./download_all2.sh /oasis/projects/nsf/csd181/yuncong/DavidData/x1.25/RS141_2_x1.25_z0.tif RS141_2_x1.25_z0_param10 output yuncong
 </pre>
+Just type `./download_all2.sh` to see the detailed help message.

 **Note**: Currently, foreground mask detection does not work well for David's data.
 It is implemented in the function `foreground_mask` in `/oasis/projects/nsf/csd181/yuncong/Brain/scripts/utilities.py`.